-Apparel Design alumna Meg DeCubellis 83 AP has always been interested in the construction and function of garments.
+Apparel Design alumna Meg DeCubellis 83 AP specializes in construction and development with a focus on the intersection of design and manufacturing.
 Her focus at RISD is on teaching the basics of drafting, draping, textiles and construction.
-In her fall semester Re-Innovative Project, students are charged with designing and making a garment using recycled materials rather than fabric.

-DeCubellis started her career in NYC at Jack Winter, Inc., and then worked for Mast Industries and The Limited.
+DeCubellis began her career in NYC at Jack Winter, Inc. and then worked for Mast Industries and The Limited.
 As design director at Cherry Tree, she oversaw the production of an infant/childrenswear line and earned an Earnie Award from Earnshaw’s magazine for excellence in children’s outerwear design.

 Academic research/areas of interest

 DeCubellis has always been interested in the construction and function of garments.
 Her focus at RISD has mostly been with sophomore students and their foundation of drafting, draping, textiles and construction.
-During the fall semester, she has focused on the Re-Innovative project.
-Her work with this project has resulted in a new focus that requires the students to reuse and recycle materials to create a garment out of something other than fabric.
+She enjoys introducing students to local factories and small-batch manufacturing and how zero waste manufacturing can start at the earliest stages of design.

-In her freelance design business, DeCubellis's latest focus has been in the area of reflective clothing using technology with reflectivity embedded in screen printing.
-She has redesigned the running and cycling gear collection for lluminite and continues to update and develop the line.
+In her freelance design business, DeCubellis focuses on athletic clothing with reflectivity embedded in screen-printed fabric designs.
+She has redesigned the running and cycling gear collection for llumiNITE and continues to update and develop the line.